theoricus/theoricus/README.md

-# Theoricus
+# Theoricus #

-Theoricus is a MVC implementation for CoffeeScript targeting Single Page <BR>
-Applications, made to serve your needs and make you happy.
+Theoricus is a MVC implementation for CoffeeScript targeting Single Page Applications, made to serve your needs and make you happy.

-There's simple naming conventions (as you see in rails and many others),<BR>
-with a powerful build system behind it.
-There's also a naviagation mechanism<BR>
-built to let your free to code your shit instead of handling url's manually.
+There's simple naming conventions (as you see in rails and many others), with a powerful build system behind it.
+There's also a naviagation mechanism built to let your free to code your shit instead of handling url's manually.

 It uses some (loved'n'hated) pre-processed langs to accomplish the goals.